-- Memorials placed on roadsides.
-For proposed memorials in these locations, refer to the VicRoads Roadside Memorial Policy 2015; - War service memorials or memorials of recognised (local, regional, state or national) historical significance; - Renaming of existing memorial infrastructure; or, - Council-led naming initiatives such as the naming of chairs within the West Gippsland Arts Centre, the naming of places by the Council in consultation with the Baw Baw Shire Place Naming Advisory Committee or recognition within initiatives such as the Sporting Walk of Fame which seeks to recognise contributions to community or accomplishments of individuals.
+- Memorials placed on roadsides that are not under Council control, such as roads maintained by Regional Roads Victoria /VicRoads.
+For proposed memorials in these locations, refer to the VicRoads Roadside Memorial Policy 2015. - War service memorials or memorials of recognised (local, regional, state or national) historical significance; - Renaming of existing memorial infrastructure; or, - Council led naming initiatives such as the naming of chairs within the West Gippsland Arts Centre, the naming of places by Council in consultation with the Baw Baw Shire Place Naming Advisory Committee or recognition within initiatives such as the Sporting Walk of Fame which seeks to recognise contributions to community or accomplishments of individuals.